NuNetwork/documentation/_kb/create-dns-seed.md

 nuseed.coinerella.com.
 299 IN A 212.114.48.31
 ```

-without the need to run your own DNS server.
+There is no need for you to run your own DNS server.
 It's using the DNS servers provided by CloudFlare.

 ##Requirements
   * `CloudFlare.com account`